cbuchart/operating_systems_lectures/ThreadOrTrick/README.md

 - No statistics: -0.1 points.
 - Race conditions are not handled correctly: -0.25 points.
 - No multi-threading at all: -0.45 points.

+## Additional questions
+Following question will help you to delve into the topic.
+Though they are not graded, it is recommended to think about them.

+- What computer-related situations can be compared with this problem?
+Associate each actor and action.
+- What does happen when the number of children is smaller than the number of houses?
+And when it is greater?
+Or fives times as large?
+- What are the effects of modifying the parameters of the delivery man?
+And supressing it?